Harpalus/coppersmina/readme.md

 - Replace links in thumbnails to point directly to the high defintion image
 - Add a colored border indicating the size of the image
 - Append image information into the thumbnail's caption
+- Add a button to open the thumbnail's parent album into a new tab
 - Remove the tooltip from the thumbnails
 - The "always run" feature allows the execution of the script even if the site is not automatically detected as a Coppermine gallery